Seo Yu-gu: Career

 Like his father and grandfather, both of whom were interested in agriculture and farming, and authored some agricultural books, Seo Yu-gu collected a lot of books about agriculture at home and from China.
 While staying at Sunchang, Jeolla-do, he made a suggestion to King Jeongjo that agricultural specialists should be stationed to each province to research and experiment indigenous farming technologies of the country and the whole collection of such research results be published to help and educate farmers and citizens in the country.
 Though his suggestion was not adopted by the Royal Court, it was the beginning of his own encyclopedia.

 In 1806 when his uncle was expelled from the government as an accomplice of treason, Seo Yu-gu went to self-exile.
 He stayed in his farm land for 18 years.
 Later, returning to the capital city, he served as the minister of interior, minister of finance and the chief of the Royal Library.

 In his self-exile, Seo Yu-gu came back to his hometown at Jangdan, and practiced farming and fishing, sometimes making food and rice wine by himself.
+He has good idea about making food, therefore, he makes and enjoy food, mostly he offer food to others.

-For more than thirty years, he was indulged in writing and editing the huge volumes of his life work with one collaborator - his son.
+For more than thirty years, he was engaged in writing and editing the huge volumes of his life work with one collaborator - his son.
 Upon completion, he tried to publish the whole series to no avail.
-However, he passed away at the age of 82 while listening to the music of Geomungo with a hope someday his countrymen could realize their value.
+However, he died at the age of 82 while listening to the music of Geomungo with a hope someday his countrymen could realize their value.

 Works

 In a word, Imwon Gyeongjeji could be applied to the daily life of not only ordinary Confucian gentlemen but also peasants in the country.

-The Encyclopedia Koreana on Rural Living is the life-long works of Seo Yu-gu who successfully incorporated his knowledge and experiences into his own framework of encyclopedic knowledge book based on hundreds of references from Korea as well as China.
-As he made a careful citation, the readers could made a list of all references part of which are not available today.
-No doubt this book has become ample resources for the study of Korean history of science and technology, in particular, agricultural technology.
+The Encyclopedia Koreana on Rural Living is the life-long works of Seo Yu-gu who successfully incorporated his knowledge and experiences into his own framework of informed encyclopedic volumes based on hundreds of references from Korea as well as China.
+As he made a careful citation, the readers could made a list of all references some of which are not available today.
+No doubt this book provides ample resources for the study of Korean history of science and technology, in particular, agricultural technology.
+The author's understanding of environmental connections between heating systems, forest degradation and bare mountains display a holistic analysis of landscape.
+His historical approach to the development of costume led to suggestions of adaptation for the sake of daily practicalities.